garf/laravel-conf/README.md

 This package helps you to store your additional configuration from your code in custom storage.

-Bu default it uses JSON-file.
+By default it uses JSON-file.

 This is helpful when you need to edit your configuration by user from GUI. i.e. Website settings.